 Dr Itolikar adds, “Bedsores on the buttocks are a common condition among elders who are bedridden.”

-Progression of untreated bedsores
+Progression of untreated bedsores in elderly

 Bedsores, when left untreated, damage the skin.
 As per a research article published by the Indian Journal of Plastic Surgery, a stage-wise progression of bedsores is as follows: